 A growing body of research suggests heart attacks, angina and other heart events increase during winter and summer.

-Now, a new study could explain why.
+A recent study could explain why.

 Researchers reviewed an international registry of 1,113 people, the majority from Japan, with acute coronary syndrome.
 Heart attack is a type of acute coronary syndrome, which occurs when the blood supply to the heart muscle is suddenly decreased or blocked.